MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-authentication-rate-limiter.md

 ---
 title: SMB authentication rate limiter for Windows (preview)
-description: Learn how SMB authentication rate limiter works and how to configure it for Windows Server and Windows client ms.topic: conceptual
+description: Learn how SMB authentication rate limiter works and how to configure it for Windows Server and Windows client. ms.topic: how-to
 author: gswashington
 ms.author: nedpyle
-ms.date: 02/14/2024
+ms.date: 02/21/2024

 ---